Motorcycle Accidents FAQ

 Answer: Yes.
 You can still bring a claim for damages through a lawsuit against the at-fault driver and his insurance company.
-However, your failure to wear a helmet may reduce your damages claim if you suffered a head injury or facial fracture that would likely have been prevented the injury or reduced its severity if you had worn a full-faced helmet.
-In other words, not wearing a helmet does not mean you lose, but it may mean you won’t win as much compensation as you would otherwise had you been wearing your helmet.
+However, your failure to wear a helmet may reduce your damages claim if you suffered a head injury or facial fracture that would likely have prevented the injury or reduced its severity if you had worn a full-faced helmet.
+In other words, not wearing a helmet does not mean you lose, but it may mean you won’t win as much compensation as you would otherwise, had you been wearing your helmet.

 Is lane splitting legal in Georgia?